BigBang1112/maniaapi-net/README.md

 #### Setup for TMT

 TMT handles 3 platforms: PC, XB1, and PS4.
 Each have their own init server and master server.
-Nadeo still tends to change the master servers, so it's recommended to first go through the init server.
+Nadeo still tends to change these master servers, so it's recommended to first go through the init server.

 ```cs
 using ManiaAPI.XmlRpc;